laravel/docs/validation.md

         'photos.profile' => 'required|image',
     ]);

 You may also validate each element of an array.
-For example, to validate that each e-mail in a given array input field is unique, you may do the following:
+For example, to validate that each email in a given array input field is unique, you may do the following:

     $validator = Validator::make($request->all(), [
         'person.*.email' => 'email|unique:users',